Crassula sarcocaulis

 Crassula sarcocaulis is a small shrubby succulent plant known by the common name bonsai crassula, due to its bonsai-like appearance.
-It is a perennial plant native to the eastern half of South Africa, on mountain slopes in rocky terrain.
+It is a perennial plant native to the southern and southeastern Africa, ranging from Malawi and Mozambique through Zimbabwe, Swaziland, Lesotho, and South Africa.
+It grows on mountain slopes in rocky terrain.

 Description

 Bonsai crassula has small pink or white flowers that appear in summer.
 The flowers are described as smelling like honey or blackcurrant jelly.
 The plant grows to about 30–50 cm (1-1.5 ft) high and wide.